 Leadership and Support Structure

-Mullah Mohammed Omar, an Islamic cleric and military leader who lost his right eye fighting the Soviets, ruled Afghanistan from 1996 to 2001 as "commander of the faithful."
-Omar initially granted al-Qaeda sanctuary on the condition that it not directly antagonize the United States.
-However, bin Laden reneged on this agreement, orchestrating the 1998 embassy bombings in East Africa, an episode that analysts say was indicative of tensions between the two groups prior to 9/11.
-Yet, believing the U.S. threat of invasion was not credible, Omar did not give up bin Laden after the attacks.
+Mullah Omar, a cleric and veteran of the anti-Soviet resistance, led Taliban-ruled Afghanistan from 1996 to 2001 as emir al-mu'minin, or "commander of the faithful."
+He granted al-Qaeda sanctuary on the condition that it not antagonize the United States, but bin Laden reneged on this agreement in 1998 when he orchestrated bombings of U.S. embassies in East Africa.
+The episode was indicative of tensions that emerged between the two groups, analysts say; the Taliban was fundamentally parochial while al-Qaeda had its sights set on global jihad.
+Yet after 9/11, Omar did not acquiesce to the U.S. demand that he give up bin Laden.

 Public Opinion of the Taliban

 More than a decade since its fall from power, the Taliban enjoys continued, if declining, support.
 The Asia Foundation found that in 2013, a third of Afghans—mostly Pashtuns and rural Afghans—had sympathy for armed opposition groups (AOGs), primarily the Taliban.
 Nearly two-thirds of Afghans, the survey found, believed that reconciliation between the government and AOGs would stabilize the country.

 Afghan support for the Taliban and allied groups stems in part from grievances directed at public institutions.
 While the Asia Foundation survey found the Afghan National Army and Afghan National Police garner high public confidence, many civilians see government institutions such as the militia-like Afghan Local Police as predatory, extracting rents and intimidating the local populace.